 Almost ten years ago, in 2011, I opened a retail gallery in Killarney, Co.
 Kerry.
 Nothing is better than experiencing other people enjoying your work.
 Operating the gallery has been hard work, and challenging, but also intensely rewarding .
 We expanded into a bigger space in 2013, and now I have an expert team who keep it running smoothly and me on my toes.

 I love to teach and to pass on my knowledge and skills to other photographers.
 Whether you're a beginner looking for help with your first camera, or someone who's already expert and is looking for a fresh perspective, I'm here to help.

 I am a Fellow of the Irish Professional Photographers’ and Videographers Association (IPPVA) and a Qualified European Photographer of the Federation of European Photographers.
-My work has been featured in exhibitions from Ireland to Japan, as well as on television, and is hanging in hundreds of homes all around the globe.
+My work has been featured in exhibitions from Ireland to Japan, as well as on television, and is hanging in thousands of homes all around the globe.